Andrii-Radyhin/Erosion-detection/README.md

 ## Files description
 EDA.ipynb main file for EDA.
 All images from there.

-Task_4.ipynb is a train file, need only data from EDA.ipynb.
+Task_4.ipynb is a train file, need only data from EDA.ipynb. **Strongly recommend to use this notebook to train model**

 There is also .py files in Py_files